Bubba the Love Sponge: Early life

-Todd Alan Clem was born on April 23, 1966 in Warsaw, Indiana.
-His father was a factory worker and his mother, Jane Edmond, a schoolbus driver and Warsaw city department head; he has a sister, Tara.
+Todd Alan Clem was born on April 23, 1966, in Warsaw, Indiana.
+His father, Doug Clem, was a factory worker and his mother, Jane Edmond, a schoolbus driver and Warsaw city department head; he has a sister, Tara.
 Clem's parents divorced when he was young.
 In 1984, Clem graduated from Warsaw Community High School.
 He attended Indiana State University in Terre Haute, Indiana, with a plan to go into dentistry, but his best friend Larry Plummer told him he was better suited to a radio career, and he dropped out in his second year.
 Clem had a position at the campus radio station WISU, but before he became a full-time disc jockey, he worked at a van conversion shop, where he laid down carpets.
 He coached football at his former high school.

 Career

 1986–1992: Early career

 In 1986, Clem worked as a bouncer and driver at Jubilation nightclub, where he picked up radio DJ "Scary" Kerry Gray, of whom he was a fan, and took him to the club.
 Once there, Clem noticed people gravitating toward Gray.
 Gray gave Clem an on-air shift as an April Fool's Day joke on April 1, 1986, at WPFR-FM in Terre Haute as Rockin' Bubba Clem, a name someone else had suggested.
 Clem became Gray's intern, making studio visits, answering phone calls, and sitting in on the show.
 He accepted a position hosting weekends soon after, and began a part-time midday shift starting on Christmas Day in 1986.
 He became the station's managing director.
 At a fraternity party, Gray called Clem a "love sponge" after witnessing the female attention Clem received.

 After WPFR, Clem had a stint at WGRD-FM in Grand Rapids, Michigan.
 He was fired on December 21, 1988, after a 13-year-old girl called into his show and Clem made sexual remarks about her.
 In 1989, Clem landed a spot at KTFM in San Antonio, Texas, where he was encouraged to trademark his air name and borrowed $5,000 from his parents to file a federal trademark for "Bubba the Love Sponge".
 He worked evenings at WBBM-FM in Chicago, followed by a stint at WIOQ in Philadelphia from March to June 1990.
 The station let him go as management thought his style was not what they were looking for.
 Clem took legal action, and received $75,000 from WIOQ.

 Clem worked nights at WXXL in Orlando, Florida, where he averaged 53,000 regular listeners.
 He left the station in May 1991.
-In August 1991, he returned to Chicago on WYZT as the morning host, but the position lasted under three months before management rebranded the station.
+In August 1991, he returned to Chicago on WYTZ as the morning host, but the position lasted under three months before management rebranded the station.
 Clem then moved to WLUM-FM in Milwaukee, Wisconsin.